jasonwaters/aep-edge-samples/target-offers-server-side/README.md

 ).then((res) => res.json());
 ```

-3. The target offer form the form-based activity is read from the response and used while generating the HTML response.
+4. The target offer from the form-based activity is read from the response and used when producing the HTML response.
-4. For form-based activities, display events must manually be sent in the implementation to indicate when the offer has been displayed.
+5. For form-based activities, display events must manually be sent in the implementation to indicate when the offer has been displayed.
 In this example the notification is sent server-side during the request lifecycle.

 ```javascript
 function sendDisplayEvent(aepEdgeClient, req, propositions) {